pstock175/jekyll-now/_posts/2020-03-02-adventures.md

 * Create a hand labelled dataset of fly/not-fly dependent on the contour properties
 * Build a small binary classifier in Keras to determine fly/not-fly, excluding non-fly contours

 Once true-fly contours were found, interesting features like heading angle and distance between the flies could be extracted.
 One of the most clear-readouts of courtship, and therefore one of the best targets in automating the courtship-scoring process, is a sharp transition in interfly distance, where the male transitions from "not caring" to suddenly pursuing the female at a very close distance.
+The tracker was used to generate the following video, illustrating the sharp decrease in fly-distance.

 ![](https://i.imgur.com/vU0OzOL.gif)

+This method was used to automate courtship scoring for multiple lab members interested in fly courthsip.

+### *Issues with Contour Detector for Tracking*